Phi Phi Islands Gay Travel

 Ton Sai Beach is the famous main beach in Koh Phi Phi.
 It is located on the north side of the island, opposite where you arrive at Tonsai Pier.
 The coolest thing about Tonsai Beach is how dramatic the tidal shifts are.

 At high tide, the water will be right up to the beachfront establishments, and during low tide, the water will recede thousands of feet since the majority of the bay is similar in elevation.
 It’s stunning, and the little sand bars that show up during the tide change are beautiful.

 Feast your eyes on the clearest, bluest water around with a boat ride to Nui Beach.
 You can also rent a kayak on the shore of Ton Sai Bay and paddle about 30 minutes around the southwest tip of the island to reach Nui Bay.

 Nui Beach has a small beach without any establishments or restrooms.
-Just nature, long-tail boats and snorkelers!
+Just nature, long-tail boats, and snorkelers!
 It’s perfect for traveling gay couples or anyone seeking something more remote.
 It’s quite romantic.

 In fact, visiting Monkey Beach is quite dangerous.
 In my opinion, gay travel to Koh Phi Phi will be just as glamorous without a visit here!
 Read more below in the section about Monkey Beach.

-Phi Phi Islands Gay Travel: Day Trips
+Day Trips for Phi Phi Islands Gay Travelers

 There are essentially three day-trip options for exploring the Phi Phi Islands via organized tour.
 If you shop around you will notice the same maps appear at every booking stand.